CLoD-GS: Continuous Level-of-Detail via 3D Gaussian Splatting: Experiments

 \subsection{Results and Comparisons}

-Table~\ref{tab:main_results} summarizes the performance of all methods at their highest quality settings.
-Our CLoD-GS consistently achieves state-of-the-art rendering quality, often surpassing the original 3DGS in PSNR and SSIM while using significantly fewer Gaussians (e.g., a 38\% reduction on BungeeNeRF).
+Table~\ref{tab:main_results} and Table~\ref{tab:fps_results} summarize the performance of all methods at their highest quality settings.
+Our CLoD-GS consistently achieves higher rendering quality and speed, often surpassing the original 3DGS in PSNR and SSIM while using significantly fewer Gaussians (e.g., a 38\% reduction on BungeeNeRF).
 This demonstrates that our regularization strategy inherently produces a more compact and efficient representation.
 While Octree-GS achieves the highest compression ratios, it introduces considerable rendering overhead for smaller scenes and is not natively supported by existing renderers.
 The superior performance of our method is particularly pronounced on datasets with large depth variations and significant focal length changes, such as BungeeNeRF.
 This highlights the effectiveness of our designed LoD mechanism in handling complex, multi-scale scenes.

 As shown in Figure~\ref{fig:qualitative_comp}, our method produces clearer results at similar primitive counts, particularly in areas with repetitive textures or complex lighting, while often using fewer Gaussians.
-Figure~\ref{fig:quality_curves} illustrates the trade-off between image quality and the percentage of rendered Gaussians.
+Figure~\ref{fig:quality_curves} and Figure~\ref{fig:fps_curves} illustrate the trade-off between rendering quality and speed as a function of the number of Gaussians.
 For a fair comparison, the points for 3DGS and MaskGaussian are also selected by applying our opacity attenuation formula (Equation 3) to their trained models and selecting the primitives with the highest resulting opacities.
 The curves for CLoD-GS show that increasing the virtual distance scale range during training (e.g., from $s_v \in [1, 3]$ to $s_v \in [1, 5]$) produces models that are more robust to simplification.
-A larger training range results in a more graceful degradation of quality as fewer points are rendered.
 Notably, this improved low-detail performance is achieved while maintaining nearly identical peak quality, confirming our method's ability to create a single, versatile model that performs well across the entire quality-performance spectrum.
+Ultimately, when pruning Gaussians to enhance FPS, our method consistently achieves higher rendering quality.